Carol Danvers (Marvel Cinematic Universe): Differences from the comics

 In the comics, Carol goes by numerous superhero names before becoming Captain Marvel, with her first name being Ms. Marvel.

 Furthermore, Carol Danvers received her powers through an exposure from an explosion of a Kree device called the "Psyche-Magnetron" while assisting Mar-Vell.
 The explosion caused her to mutate and becoming a human-Kree hybrid.
 In the Marvel Cinematic Universe (MCU) films, Carol received her powers from an energy exposure of an explosion when she destroyed a light-speed engine created by Mar-Vell.
 However, the energy comes from the Tesseract that housed one of the Infinity Stones, the Space Stone.
-She becomes a human-Kree hybrid later, when Yon-Rogg, a Kree officer, takes her to Hala and transfused his blood to her.
+She becomes a human-Kree hybrid later, when Yon-Rogg, a Kree officer, takes her to Hala and transfuses his blood to her.

 In the MCU, Carol's activities on Earth in 1995 and her call sign, "Avenger", are the inspirations for Nick Fury's Avengers Initiative that created the Avengers.
-Meanwhile, in the comics, the Avengers was created in response to Loki's invasion and was later named by the Wasp.
+However, in the comics, the Avengers were created in response to Loki's invasion and later named by the Wasp.

 Reception

 Following the release of Captain Marvel and Avengers: Endgame, A.O.
 Scott of The New York Times praised Carol Danvers's character, calling her a "tough and charming woman [... ] determined to fight gender clichés" who is "ready for a career of franchise clock-punching."
 Jacob Stalworthy of The Independent stated Carol Danvers has the potential to become "one of the best" characters from the MCU, saying, "Now her origin story is out of the way, the sky's the limit for her; it'll be exciting to see which planets her story scales next."
 Tara McNamara of Common Sense Media found Carol Danvers to be a positive role model, writing, "Carol Danvers is a fantastic role model: She always sees herself as capable, she's not objectified, male counterparts recognize her intelligence and strength, and she has a strong sense of integrity."
-Shana O'Neil of The Verge stated Captain Marvel depicts Carol Danvers as one of Marvel’s strongest superheroes and called her "an admirable person, one with good friends and goals worth fighting for."
-Amanda Finn of Ms. wrote, "When we watch Captain Marvel, we witness an incredibly strong and funny woman being told to reign in her emotions from the very start.
-The fact that she doesn’t immediately throw people around rooms just for the sake of smashing blatant misogyny is enough reason to keep watching.
-Captain Marvel is a level-headed person just trying to do her best with what she’s got.
+Shana O'Neil of The Verge stated Captain Marvel depicts Carol Danvers as one of Marvel's strongest superheroes and called her "an admirable person, one with good friends and goals worth fighting for."
+Amanda Finn of Ms. wrote, "When we watch Captain Marvel, we witness an incredibly strong and funny woman being told to reign [sic] in her emotions from the very start.
+The fact that she doesn't immediately throw people around rooms just for the sake of smashing blatant misogyny is enough reason to keep watching.
+Captain Marvel is a level-headed person just trying to do her best with what she's got.
 She wants to protect those that need protecting and complete her mission, and she manages to make that happen despite the sexism that comes her way."